 “The draft system from my perspective works really well.
 It gives me some context,” he said.

 “I like the fact that I can say that I can't do this month because I’ve got projects at work, so I can stop for a month and then start again and it's really convenient to be able to actually balance it because that's the hard part nowadays.”

 According to Luke, when working full-time and studying, proper planning is the key.

-“Even though I’m only in my first year, it's been enough to make me realize you've got to schedule your time properly and get back in the habit of planning to balance work, life, study and fitness,” he said.
+“Even though I’m only in my first year, it's been enough to make me realise you've got to schedule your time properly and get back in the habit of planning to balance work, life, study and fitness,” he said.

-Given your background in the Australian Navy Luke, we’re sure you’ll do a great job of nailing that scheduling and organisation to achieve that life balance!
+Given your background in the Australian Navy, Luke, we’re sure you’ll do a great job of nailing that scheduling and organisation to achieve that life balance!